John Calhoun Johnson: Work as a lawyer

-Johnson's conclusion
+Johnson's death

-John Calhoun Johnson's colorful life came to its conclusion on September 13, 1876, about 30 mi above Tres Alamos Station, Arizona and 70 mi southeast of Tucson at the hands of the Apache.
+John Calhoun Johnson's died on September 13, 1876, about 30 mi above Tres Alamos Station, Arizona and 70 mi southeast of Tucson at the hands of the Apache.
 The exact location is uncertain.
 It was around the area of the confluence of the Bairbara Coma Creek (the correct name is "San Ignacio Babacomari River") or (simply Babacomari River or Babacomari Creek.) (this location in way south of Tres Alamos) and the San Pedro River.
 His purpose for traveling to Arizona was to purchase a large tract of land (this may have been "San Ignacio Del Babacomari Land Grant."), and search for farmable land for friends and relatives.
 He left his wife, family, and house behind.
 With him were his oldest son George, his partner Mr. Mowery [Mowry], and a young man by the name of George Woolfalk.
 One-account states:

 "…he failed to file papers to keep his homestead in the Placerville area and he traveled with his son George and two other unknown men to Arizona to establish another ranching enterprise in 1876."